-Day 16: Thursday 9 August, Oslo
+Day 16: Thursday 8 August, Oslo

-- Literary Walking Tour of Oslo: Henrik Ibsen, Knut Hamsun, Sigrid Undset and Jo Nesbø
+- Literary Walking Tour of Oslo

-- Ibsen Museum

 - Lunch at Restaurant Schrøder

 - Vår Frelsers Gravlund Cemetery: the graves of Henrik Ibsen and Edvard Munch

 - Edvard Munch Museum

 This morning we set off with a guide to explore literary Oslo.
-Henrik Ibsen spent much of his life in Oslo and died there - we will see his grave in Vår Frelers Gravlund Cemetery (artist Edvard Munch is also buried there).
+Henrik Ibsen spent much of his life in Oslo and died there.
+It is said that when Nora walked out on her husband and slammed the door at the end of Ibsen's play A Doll's House, the echoes of that sound were felt in homes around Europe.
+Ibsen was always a controversial playwright, tackling subjects such as public health, feminism, morality and propriety.
+He is the most frequently performed playwright in the world after Shakespeare and actually wrote his plays in Danish so he could reach a larger audience.
 Knut Hamsun, described by Thomas Mann as "a descendant of Dostoyevsky and Nietzsche" also lived in Oslo.
 Crime writer Karin Fossum sets her Detective Konrad Sejer series in and around Oslo, as does Anne Holt with her Hanne Wilhelmsen crime novels, and Jo Nesbø whose main character, Harry Hole, is a police officer with the Oslo Crime Squad.
-We will also see places associated with the Kristin Lavransdatter, the medieval trilogy of novels by Sigrid Undset.